-During the normal course of her life, a woman may experience amenorrhea for natural reasons, such as:
+During the normal course of your life, you may experience amenorrhea for natural reasons, such as:

 Certain medications can cause menstrual periods to stop, including some types of: